Whitney (band): Career

 After the breakup of Smith Westerns in 2014, guitarist Max Kakacek joined with drummer Julien Ehrlich, who also played drums for Unknown Mortal Orchestra, to form Whitney.
 As roommates, the duo shared songwriting duties while Ehrlich became the main vocalist.
 Initially the band also featured members of the Touching Voids, Ehrlich's previous band.
 In June 2015, the band made the song "No Matter Where We Go" available digitally through the Lead Riders label.
 It included former Smith Westerns member Ziyad Asrar on rhythm guitar, Malcolm Brown on keyboards, bassist Josiah Marshall and brass player Will Miller.

 In 2015, the band played around thirty shows, mostly in support of other artists.
 This included Tobias Jesso Jr., who got the band in contact with Jonathan Rado, who would produce their debut studio album.
 In September of that year, they joined Rado at his Los Angeles home studio to record.
 In January 2016, the band released the single "No Woman" supported by a video and toured Europe in anticipation of their new album.
-They also performed at the 2016 SXSW festival.
+They also performed at the 2016 SXSW Festival.

-On June 3, 2016, the album Light Upon the Lake was released, and shortly afterwards they embarked on their first headlining European tour.
+On June 3, 2016, the band's debut album Light Upon the Lake was released, and shortly afterwards they embarked on their first headlining European tour.

 In 2017, the band announced a new demos album with a previously unreleased song, "You and Me".
-In March 2017, Whitney released two new songs, "You've Got a Woman" and "Gonna Hurry (As Slow as I Can)".
-Both are covers.
+In March 2017, Whitney released two new songs, both covers: "You've Got a Woman" and "Gonna Hurry (As Slow as I Can)".
 Light Upon the Lake: Demo Recordings was released on November 10, 2017.

 In an interview published in April 2019, the band mentioned their second official album, due in 2019, would deal with "fear, confusion, and substance abuse".
 They shared a song titled "FTA" from the album in June 2019, and released the lead single “Giving Up” on June 6.

 The album Forever Turned Around was released on August 30, 2019.
 It was partially recorded at a winery in Cotati, California.
 To celebrate the release, Chicago mayor Lori Lightfoot announced August 30 as Whitney Day.

 In May 2020, Whitney and Waxahatchee released covers of both "Take Me Home, Country Roads" and "Rain".
 Both tracks appeared on Whitney's album of covers titled Candid, which was released on August 14, 2020, and also included covers of "Strange Overtones" (originally by David Byrne and Brian Eno) and "Hammond Song" (originally by The Roches).

-On June 16, 2022, Whitney released their single "Real Love" and announced that their next album Spark would be released on September 16, 2022 on Secretly Canadian.
+On June 16, 2022, Whitney released their single "Real Love" and announced that their next album Spark would be released on September 16, 2022, on Secretly Canadian.
 The album features production by John Congleton and Brad Cook.
 On December 9, 2022, Whitney released the EP Live at Electric Lady, which includes a cover of Beach House's "Other People".

+In May 2025, Whitney released the single "Darling", from their upcoming fifth studio album, Small Talk, which was released on November 7, 2025.
+They also released a music video for their single "Dandelions".